TheAlphaSchoolSystemPTYLTD/Consent2Go/getExtraCurricularGroupActivities.md

 **getExtraCurricularGroupActivities**
 ----
-	Returns an array of structured extra curricular group activity data.
+	Returns an array of structured extra curricular group activity data for current year and semester.

 * **Version History:**